JimmyBok/500_cities/README.md

 ## Hypotheses

-0. The base rate of binge drinking will be above 0 (intercept>0).
+1. The base rate of bad habits will be above 0 (intercept>0).
 1. As the median age <b>increases</b>,
     the % of the population that binge drinks will <b>decrease</b>.
-2. As the % of the population that is female <b>increases</b>, the % of the population that binge drinks will <b>decrease</b>.
+1. As the % of the population that is female <b>increases</b>, the % of the population that binge drinks will <b>decrease</b>.
 3. As the % of the population with less than a high school education <b>increases</b>, the % of the population that binge drinks will <b>increase</b>.